Why do you use social media?

 Asking ourselves questions like Why does she have the perfect body and I am trapped in this box of problems?
 Why is he so short and I am so tall? are irrelevant.
 Why would you worry about what others think of you?
 It is what it is: YOU are YOU and he is he and she is she.

-The “others” are Facebook friends or Twitter followers, Pinterest buddies, or Instagram fans.
+The “others” are Facebook friends or Instagram followers.
 But are they really friends?
 Do we even remember what real friends are?

 The people who go through thick and thin with you and who are there not only to hear your success stories but also your complaints.
 They care about you because of who you are (maybe also a little because they happened to be around when you needed somebody to share your joys or sorrow).